nwHacks2021MaskDetector/MaskDetector/README.md

 # Protect-21

 Description: </br>
   The main purpose of this webapp is to promote and encourage wearing masks.
-It will give a reminder to the user to wear masks when they leave home
+With the help of geolocation and machine learning, tt will give a reminder to the user   to wear masks when they leave home

 Technologies used: </br>